TransparentHealth/cda2fhir-service/README.md

 CDA To Fhir (JSON) Service uses the cda2fhir library by amida-tech to provide a service that accepts a CDA formatted XML document and returns the data converted to fhir in JSON format.
 It supports FHIR 3.

+It is built using the code called CDA2FHIR.
+Its custodian has changed hands a few times.
+The current custodian is UPMC Enterprises  https://enterprises.upmc.com/  The source code is here: https://github.com/upmc-enterprises/cda2fhir

 # Binary Download and Install

 The download allows for install in Tomcat and other tools.
 This service is a good candidate for container services such as AWS Elastic Beanstalk.

 Download the WAR directly from the master branch.
 See `cda2fhir-service-0.0.1.war`.

+This service is a good candidate for container services such as AWS Elastic Beanstalk.

 ## Build Instructions Installation